trepmag/jrac/README.txt

   function() // which the context is $viewport

-The $viewport argument is a div jQuery wrapped element that surround the target image.
+The $viewport context is a div jQuery wrapped element that surround the target image.
 This object get the following subsequent properties:

   - $viewport.$container: a container holding the viewport and the zoom widget.